higlass/higlass/docs/track_types.rst

     }
   }

-- **valueScaleMin/valueScaleMax**: Absolute values limiting the value to y-position scale.
+- **valueScaleMin/valueScaleMax**: Absolute values limiting the the value scale, which is used to determine y-position (in 1D tracks) or color (heatmap) tracks.

 .. _bar-track: